Adrean1983/burger-builer-react/README.md

 - fifth-exercise <-- Add burger controls.
 - sixth-exercise <-- add and remove ingredients from the burger.
 Show the total price in UI.
 - seventh-exercise <-- add order button and disable and enable the button.
-- eigth-exervise <-- add the order summary modal
+- eigth-exercise <-- add the order summary modal
+- ninth-exercise <-- add a backdrop and close the order modal